Jovana Rapport: Chess career

 In 2008, she was awarded the title of Woman International Master (WIM) by FIDE and received the title of Woman Grandmaster (WGM) the following year.
 She was the first woman representing Montenegro to be awarded the latter title.

 Rapport achieved required norms for International Master (IM) title by late November 2015, but has yet to reach minimum rating (2400) for the title.

 Personal life

-She married Hungarian-Romanian chess grandmaster Richárd Rapport in 2016 and they live in Belgrade, Serbia.
+She married Hungarian chess grandmaster Richárd Rapport in June 2016 and they live in Belgrade, Serbia.
 In September 2022, the Rapports together decided to switch their federations to Romania.
+They switched back to Hungary in July 2024.